palvaro/molly/tutorial.md

      cd output
      python -m SimpleHTTPServer 8080

 and then point our browser to `http://localhost:8080`.
-The files I generated when I ran the command are [here](demo_html).
+The files I generated when I ran the command are [here](https://rawgit.com/palvaro/molly/master/demo_html/index.html).

+The index page presents a list of runs.
+Because we had a trivial invariant, Molly did not produce and fault hypotheses after running the initial, failure-free execution, so this table only has one row.
+Click on it.

+The resulting page shows, first, a Lamport (or space/time) diagram of the protocol's execution.
+It then shows the lineage graph for all of the records in `post` -- these are the "good executions" that Molly will try to prevent by injecting faults, once we enrich our invariants.
+Finally, it shows a dump of the contents of every relation, for every timestep in the bounded execution.

 ## Invariants.